uRHL/hacks-vault-theme/README.md

 ## How to use it

 There are two ways of using this theme.
 If you need to keep your site repository private, use the *Clone* option.
-You will not be able to use GitHub pages with the repo but you can still serve your site locally (`bundle exec jekyll serve`).
+You will not be able to use GitHub pages with the repo but you can still serve your site locally.
 In any other case, it is recommended to use *Fork* option.

 |    |         Fork            |                 Clone                  |